Hi, and thanks for stopping by to check out my Opinion Outpost Review.

 I'm not the biggest fan of doing online surveys… not because they don't work, but because they typically don't pay that well.
-However, if you've never made money online before, they can be a good way to get started.
+However, you may have piles of bills to pay or debt weighing on your shoulders.

-Please note, I am not a member or an affiliate for Opinion Outpost.
+Please note, I am not an affiliate for Opinion Outpost.
 This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What is Opinion Outpost?

 Opinion Outpost (Survey Sampling International, LLC) is an online survey company that acts as a go-between, connecting you (and your opinions) with organizations such as businesses, governments, educational facilities, corporations, etc.

 They gather information from you and share it with market researchers, who then compile and analyze the data to better understand their target audience and improve their products, services, and marketing strategies.

 The benefit to us is that online surveys are one of the easiest ways to make money online.

 Most are free to join, as is Opinion Outpost, and they don't require a long-term commitment.